Euclid Southwest median real estate price is $168,405, which is less expensive than 71.5% of Ohio neighborhoods and 85.6% of all U.S. neighborhoods.

 The types of households in a neighborhood can tell a lot about the character and lifestyle of those living here. Ä¢¹½ÊÓÆµ's exclusive analysis reveals that this neighborhood, above nearly every neighborhood in America, has a greater percentage of its residents living alone: 76.7%.
 This is a higher percent living alone than we found in 99.9% of all U.S. neighborhoods.
 Often residents who live alone are new arrivals to an area who are single, and often senior citizens who have lost a spouse.

-In addition, the Euclid Southwest neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Euclid Southwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.

 Our research revealed that more commuters here take the bus to work (21.1% ride the bus) than 98.9% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.